 Notes: Responses to contractionary MP shock (25 bp) in SE model.
 The real rate path is the same in the RE and SE model.
 Output dynamics.
 Finally, we can focus on the output response.
-Given goods market clearing, output is just a function of consumption and investment: $$\widehat{y}t = \frac{c{ss}}{y{ss}}\widehat{c}t^s + \frac{x{ss}}{y{ss}}\widehat{x}t^s \tag{3.11}$$

-In Figure (3.3.3), we present the decomposition of the output response in both the RE and subjective expectations SE models.
+Given goods market clearing, output is just a function of consumption and investment: $$\hat{y}t = \frac{c{ss}}{y{ss}}\hat{c}t^s + \frac{x{ss}}{y{ss}}\hat{x}t^s \tag{2.11}$$ In Figure (2.3.3), we present the decomposition of the output response in both the RE and subjective expectations SE models.
 The overall output response in the SE framework is nearly four times larger than that observed under RE.
 This amplification is primarily attributable to the heightened responsiveness of housing investment.
 From the household optimization problem, we derive the following relationship: $$\widehat{x}t^s = (1 - \eta)^{-1} \widehat{q}t$$ which indicates that greater volatility in house prices translates directly into amplified fluctuations in housing investment.
 Consequently, under SE, housing investment emerges as the main driver of output dynamics, whereas under RE, the output response is predominantly driven by consumption.
 The results under SE are therefore consistent with the empirical evidence documented by Leamer (2007), who emphasizes the central role of housing in the business cycle.
 In contrast, the RE model fails to replicate this feature, underestimating the cyclical importance of housing.
 These findings highlight that under subjective expectations housing plays a significantly more prominent role in driving the business cycle.
 It is also striking that the output response is quite persistent under RE.
 The reason is that the real rate response generated by the monetary policy shock under SE and which we feed into the RE model, is itself very persistent.
 Under RE, the consumption response is simply the sum of the future real interest rate path.
 If the real rate is persistent, so is the consumption response, and this spills over to the rest of the model.
-Figure 3.3.3: Output response to MP shock, decomposition
+House Price Extrapolation and Business Cycles: A Two-Agent New Keynesian Approach Figure 2.3.3: Output response to MP shock, decomposition